Marcelara/PSF_Anunna/Pipeline_for_Anunna.md

-cat text.R         # Print the R script in the console zcat text.fastq.qz # Print the compressed (zipped) file in the console nano text.R        # Open the R script in a text editor head text.R        # Print the head of the R script in the console
+cat text.R         # Print the R script in the console zcat text.fastq.qz # Print the compressed (zipped) file in the console nano text.R        # Open the R script in a text editor head -n 40 text.R        # Print the head of the R script in the console, -n defines the number of rows printed

 mv text.R /RScripts/ # move the R script to the directory RScripts that is existing the current directory cp text.R /RScripts/ # copy the R script to the directory RScripts that is existing the current directory